Skip to main content

 • Authentication filters: for user login and access control (usually added on the server side).

-• Any request that is coming from the client passes through the FilterChain of the Servlet Container, once the request passes through all the Filters, it proceeds to the Front Controller.
-The Front Controller then takes charge of routing the request to the appropriate resource for further handling and response generation.
+• Any request that comes from the client passes through the FilterChain of the Servlet Container.
+Once the request passes through all the Filters, it proceeds to the Front Controller/DispatcherServlet.
+The DispatcherServlet then takes charge of routing the request to the appropriate resource for further handling and response generation.

 2. DelegationFilterProxy

-• DelegatingFilterProxy helps in delegating the request filtering process to another bean responsible for managing the Spring Security filters.
+• DelegationFilterProxy is the Spring-Managed custom filter, it helps in delegating the request filtering process to a spring bean responsible for managing the Security Filtration process.

 3. Filter Chain Proxy